 - Purchase quality, ground Ugandan – Rwandan Coffee in a giant supermarket or a coffee shop.
 In Uganda, we recommend the hand-roasted Big Gorilla Coffee and Star Cafe’ Bugisu or White Mountain Coffee.
 In Rwanda stick to the world-class Bourbon Coffee or Maraba variety, all of them made from Arabica Beans.
 Be sure to order boiling, boiling water.
 Decaf coffee is not made here, and you have to bring it.

 - Emergency Plan: In case you did not bring a French Press and cannot find one locally, there is another way.
 Take two cups, put the right amount into one cup, add boiling water, let sit for a short time and pour the coffee through a fine sieve into the other cup.
 Voila – a great cup of coffee.

-- If all of the above fails, try a great cup of Tea in Uganda or Rwanda – it is actually quite good.
-You may not like African Tea with milk, sugar, ginger all boiled in one pot, you can get a cup of plain tea.
+- If all of the above fails, try a great cup of Tea in Uganda or Rwanda – it is quite good.
+You may not like African Tea with milk, sugar, ginger all boiled in one pot, and you can get a cup of plain tea.

 - Choosing the right Tour Operator for your Safari in Uganda - May 6, 2021